Which Country's Capital Is Mexico City

 Population and Demographics

 The city's growth has been driven by rural-to-urban migration and foreign investment, creating a cosmopolitan environment.
-That said, rapid urbanization has led to challenges such as housing shortages, traffic congestion, and disparities in access to basic services.
+Still, rapid urbanization has led to challenges such as housing shortages, traffic congestion, and disparities in access to basic services.
 Despite these issues, Mexico City remains a hub for education, innovation, and cultural exchange.

 Cultural Significance